zdravkov/kendo-docs/api/framework/datasource.md

 ### schema.aggregates `Function|String`

-The field from the server response which contains the aggregate results.
-If set to a function - the function will be called to return the aggregate results from the response.
+The field from the response which contains the aggregate results.
+Can be set to a function which is called to return the aggregate results from the response.

 > The `aggregates` option is used only when the [serverAggregates](#configuration-serverAggregates) option is set to `true`.